Xenoare/book-notes/latex-beginner-guide.markdown

 by Stefan Kottwitz

+### Chapter 1: Introduction to Latex
+* Latex was create by American computer scientist Leslie Lamport

 ### Chapter 2 Formatting Words, Lines and Paraghraph
 * pg 28: Latex commands usually have this syntax `\command[optional argument] {argument}`
 * pg 31: Text-formatting commands usually look like `\text**{argument}`, where ** stands for a two letter abbreviatoin like **bf** for bold face or etc